ra559/cis106/_labs/lab6.md

 **Take a screenshot of your terminal showing all the commands that you used to complete this question.**

+**Problem 5:**
+Brace expansion comes handy in other scenarios too.
+Here are some examples:

+1. Create a directory in your home directory called `lab6-q5`.
+From the root of the filesystem create 3 files in the lab6-q5 directory called: `program.py`, `people.csv`, `data.xls`.
+2. Change your current working directory to `/usr/share`.
+Create a directory in the `lab6-q5` directory called `movies`.
+Create 3 files in the `~/lab6-q5/movies` directory called `movies.lst`, `marvel.txt` and `disney.doc`.
+3. Remove the files: `program.py`, `people.csv`, `disney.doc`, and `marvel.txt`.

+**Take a screenshot of your terminal showing all the commands that you used to complete this question.**

 <hr>

 # Challenge Question

-> You do not have to do this question, but this is the type of question you will see in your final.
-There is no credit for this question.
-You will be evaluated from question 1-4

 Run this curl command:

 This will create a directory in your home directory called: `challenge-Lab6` This directory has a bunch of files.
 Organize these file so that each file type has its own directory.
 Each file type must be moved to its respective directory.
-In the end your challenge-Lab6 directory should look like this:
+In the end your `challenge-Lab6` directory should look like this:

 ```
 challenge-lab6/
 ├── audio